 CARES is Vassar’s organization to provide peer-to-peer support for students affected by any sort of personal violation issue, no matter where it happened, when it happened, or who it happened to.

-The Campus Life and Diversity Office offers educational programs, resources, and student advising to enhance the quality of campus life.
+The Student Growth and Engagement Office offers educational programs, resources, and student advising to enhance the quality of campus life.
 We promote equity, access, and cultural pluralism with the goal of helping students and others work toward a diverse and inclusive campus community.

 Women’s and Men’s Health Centers are part of Health Services, and offer specialized care to Vassar students.
 To contact Women’s Health, call 845-437-5818.
 For Men’s Health Services call the Health Services line at 845-437-5800.